taylorlapeyre/taylorlapeyre.github.io/about.md

 Reading walls of text on the internet is a pain, so I'll try to be concise.

-- I like programming in [Ruby][0], Javascript, and Clojure.
+- I like programming in [Ruby][0], [Javascript][js], and Clojure.
 - I really like the web and making things for it.
 - I have an interest in iOS development.
-One day I will make something for it.
+I hope to learn more of it soon.
 - I'm an advocate for open source software, and I try to [contribute][contributions] where I can.
 - I like typography, [clothing][1], and design of all kinds.
 - I love [music][3], and I play jazz guitar and banjo.